hmc-cs111-spring2023/artifact-Aayush141/Documentation.md

 ⊆: Checks if an unorderedString is a subset of another unorderedString.

 ⊇: Checks if an unorderedString is a superset of another unorderedString.

+? or frequencyOf: Returns the number of a particular character in an unorderedString.
+(Similar to the indexOf for Strings)

 Conversions and Extensions: